Capital improvements vs repairs and maintenance: What’s the difference?

 • Any other significant value-adding improvements

-To learn more about what qualifies as a capital improvement project, read our article Capital improvements defined: What they are and how they affect your community.
+To learn more about what qualifies as a capital improvement project, read our article Capital Improvements: Planning and budgeting for high-rises.

-Though simple, the distinction between preventive maintenance and capital improvement is essential – maintenance (R&M) is classified as an expense, while capital expenditure or improvements are typically more expensive and require additional funding options.
+Though simple, the distinction between capital improvements and repairs and maintenance is essential – maintenance (R&M) is classified as an expense, while capital expenditure or improvements are typically more expensive and require additional funding options.

 1. What does “useful life” mean?